 The pillars of work culture

-There are six pillars in terms of input into culture.
+There are .
 These pillars are the factors that affect workplace culture.
 They determine how a team will work together.
 How ideas are created and how decisions are made results from work culture.

 Personality and communication